On Eigenvectors, Approximations and the Feynman Propagator: Other scalings

-Defining $Q$ and $P$ in the standard way in $L_2([0,a])$ gives the commutation relation $[Q,P]=i\hbar$.
-However, to make $P$ self adjoint in this space we need to restrict it to the space of continuously differentiable functions $f$ on $[0,a]$ with the boundary condition $f(0)=f(a)$.
-Defining $e^{itP}$ then gives an operator consisting of 'translation with wraparound' (see Example 14.5 of [Ha]), i.e.
+In this section we look at what happens in our model if we radically change the scaling $a'$ and $b'=Nh/a'$ from section~\ref{building}.
+This time we let $a'=a$ be a positive real and then $b'=Nh/a=bN$.
+Then in $H_{N}$ we have eigenvectors $u(n)$ for positions $an/N$ if $n<N/2$ and $a(n-N)/N$ otherwise.
+So when $N$ goes to infinity, the model covers the interval $[-a/2,a/2[$, and there is a natural embedding of $L_2([-a/2,a/2])$ into our ultraproduct.
+Defining $Q$ and $P$ in the standard way in $L_2([-a/2,a/2])$ gives the commutation relation $[Q,P]=i\hbar$, whenever it is defined.
+However, to make $P$ self adjoint in this space we need to restrict it to the space of continuously differentiable functions $f$ on $[-a/2,a/2]$ with the boundary condition $f(-a/2)=f(a/2)$.
+Defining $e^{itP}$ then gives an operator consisting of 'translation with wraparound' (see Example 14.5 of \cite{Ha}).
+Thus the natural interpretation of our model is not $L_2([-a/2,a/2])$, but the $L_2$-space over a circle.